mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

   - Play back from MIDI file
+    - Do I want to use SynthSession for this?
     - For now, only "play back" to a WAV file
-    - Implement WaveMonoMainMix to capture data
+    - Implement WaveMonoMainMix, AS a MainMix, to capture data
     - write to wave file

-  - Get rid of 'synchronized' in OndesSynth.VoiceTracker

-  - named inputs - translate them into an array
+    - Provide an API endpoint for morbleu

   - Clean up documentation - make sure all the
     - components are documented
     - all defined programs are documented

-  - Provide an API endpoint for morbleu

   - 4-pole filter = 2+2, following all inputs (freq, res)
+  - named inputs - translate them into an array

 ---
-(From 2020)

   - Panners - (balancer? there are test patches for them.)
     - control with lfo(s)